-Enrique leaves role as Spain manager
+Luis Enrique to be replaced as Spain manager

-World Cup 2022: Spain boss Luis Enrique leaves role after last-16 exit
+World Cup 2022: Spain boss Luis Enrique to be replaced after last-16 exit

 Last updated on .From the section World Cup